tpanotopoulos/old-projects/README.md

 # old-code
 Old projects to serve as a portfolio

-This is a collection of code files from old classwork I did.
-I have lost many of my old files, but I have included the files I think are significant that I still have access to.
+This is a collection of code files from old classwork.

 --LoLScribe--
   These files are part of a project I worked on in a course called Software Design and